What Happens If Redaction Fails?

 1. Regulatory violations

-Trust and reputation are important in any industry.
-If your client or partner sees that your organization fails to protect basic confidential information, they'll have many questions.
+Trust and reputation matter in any industry.
+If a client or partner sees that your organization fails to protect basic confidential information, they'll have many questions.
+And if a badly redacted document is shared publicly – on a website or in a press release – it spreads fast: once downloaded, copies can appear in public archives, media reports, and third-party sites, and cannot be recalled.

 Redaction failures create internal damage in organizations.
 Teams often have to investigate what data was exposed, report to regulatory institutions, review every previous redaction process, and respond to a crisis situation.
 It takes a lot of resources and creates internal chaos.